Symbiote – simpler digital tech for better days

 The challenge

-‘We want a website that’ll connect, share and showcase the event and work of top Australian designers.
+‘We want a website that’ll connect, share and showcase the event and the work of top Australian designers.
 It needs to be clean, modern, accessible and user-friendly, especially for people using mobile devices.
 An open source website is as important to us as our exhibition event.’

 That’s the brief we received from our clients, E tu E tu and Ulla-Britta Westergren, who developed the Circular Open Design website to promote the By-Product group exhibition event as part of Melbourne’s 2021 Design Week.